TylorS/typed/apps/website/content/guides/fx-time-and-rate.md

 order: 1.7
 ---

-Time changes a producer's product contract.
-A postponed search, a periodic poll, and a silent connection each need a different rule.
+Timing operators declare when work or delivery should happen.
+A postponed search, a periodic poll, and a silent connection each need a different rule; compose that rule with the producer instead of managing timer handles alongside it.
 Start with [Transforming Fx](/explore/transforming-fx), then apply a clock only where the feature can name its outcome.

 ## Separate postponed delivery from omitted input